opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	       nodemgr unschedule reboot

 	              unmark the node for reboot at the next allowed period.

 	              --color=COLOR
-	                     colorize output. possible values are :  auto=guess  based  on  tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron cron mode

-	              --debug
-	                     debug mode

-	              --format=FORMAT
-	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json or table.

-	              -h, --help
-	                     show this help message and exit

-	       nodemgr updatecomp

-	              upgrade the opensvc compliance modules. the modules must be available  as a tarball behind the node.repo/compliance url.

-	              --color=COLOR
 	                     colorize  output.  possible  values  are : auto=guess based on tty